Becoming an author is definitely not the easiest career path.

 You can choose to become a freelance writer either online or in print, or you can turn to an even more challenging task – writing a book.
 Even if you aren’t trained to work as a journalist, you can pen a novel or non-fiction book if you have good ideas, a unique look at the topic, and the tenacity to finish such a daunting project.

 Earning money as an author can be hit and miss.
 Sure, there are people like J.K.
-Rowling out there, but for every one writing celebrity, there are over hundred writers who are extremely talented that don’t earn millions with their books.
-Writing a book is taking a risk; make sure it’s one you you can afford to take.
+Rowling out there, but for everyone writing celebrity, there are over a hundred writers who are extremely talented that don’t earn millions with their books.
+Writing a book is taking a risk; make sure it’s one you can afford to take.

 Brainstorming and Writing